neosystemsptyltd/gen-asset-tracker/README.md

 Full specifications will follow later, but for now the general requirements are:
 * determine position/location with onboard GPS
 * sensor inputs and output
-* report position log, sensor statusses to a backend useing one of the following possible communciations interfaces" ..1.
+* report position log, sensor statusses to a backend useing one of the following possible communciations interfaces ..1.
 GSM/GPRS
 ..2.
 Iridium satellite modem
 ..3.
 WIFI connection